rakkatak/sandbox/restaurant-menu/README.md

 >- Components only use the isolate scope
 >- Components have a well defined life cycle

-With the menu application, in order to carry out a component based architecture, the following conventions were followed:
+In order to carry out a component based architecture within the restaurant menu application, the following conventions were followed:
 >- Inputs to the components are only defined with a one way binding i.e. '<'
 >- Properties passed in are never changed
 >